Figure 1. Q-View Software workflow.

 Set up your imager and any other equipment to be used for the experiment.

 have been captured, and set-up is complete before proceeding.
-All these procedures can be found in the
+All of these procedures can be found in the

 Q-View Imager Pro and LS manuals.

-Run and image the Q-Plex Kit
+Process and image the Q-Plex kit

 Capture the image(s) using a Q-View imager or other compatible, third-party imager.

-With third-party imagers, Only grayscale, TIFF and CR2 image files of at least 12 bits per pixel should
+With third-party imagers, only grayscale, TIFF and CR2 image files of at least 12 bits per pixel should

-Image Options > Invert Image.
+Image Options > Invert Image